legendarycode3/onchain-betting-contract/README.md

  * ****Dispute Reduction:**** Since betting rules and payout calculations are executed automatically by code, many common disputes between operators and bettors can be minimized.

 ## Common Key UseCases of Onchain Betting Smart Contracts
 * ****Sports Betting:**** Sports betting is one of the largest and most mature use cases for on-chain betting protocols.
 Users place wagers on sporting events such as football, basketball, tennis, cricket, MMA, boxing , and esports.
 The smart contract acts as a decentralized escrow, securely holding all stakes until the event concludes.
-When the match result becomes available, trusted oracle networks fetch
+When the match result becomes available, trusted oracle networks fetch verified data from official sports

 ## Security Consideration